 Existing improvements are best valued through the application of the traditional approaches to value as applicable, i.e., The Cost Approach, the Sales Comparison Approach, and the Income Approach.
-The scope the appraiser utilized in this report was the cost approach which was believed most reliable.
-Note, the appraiser did not inspect the inside of the building.
+The scope the appraiser utilized in this report was the market sales approach which was believed most reliable.
+Note, as per client, only the land is to be given value in this report.
+The subject is land locked, therefore this report is subject to the lot having access to the main road.